acceleratedscience/open-ad-toolkit/README.md

     > **Note:** If you don't want to install magic commands in your jupyter default profile, you can initiate the magic commands manually per notebook.<br>
     > • Run `init_examples` to copy the Jupyter example files to your home directory.<br>
-    > • In each Notebook where you wish to use the magic commands, run `run adccl.ipynb` first.
-This executes the file `~/adccl_notebooks/adccl.ipynb` which activates the magic commands.
+    > • In each Notebook where you wish to use the magic commands, run `run openad.ipynb` first.
+This executes the file `~/openad_notebooks/openad.ipynb` which activates the magic commands.

 <br>